-Patrick S. Vincenti is a lifelong resident of Harford County.
-He was raised in Havre de Grace by his mother, Bernadine Vincenti where he graduated from Havre de Grace High School in 1972.
-Shortly after graduation, Pat married Jeannie Bishop in 1975 and relocated to Churchville where they raised their family and continue to live today.
+Patrick S. Vincenti is a life-long resident of Harford County.
+He was raised in Havre de Grace by his mother, Bernadine Vincenti, where he attended Harford County Public Schools and graduated from Havre de Grace High School in 1972.

 Pat and his wife Jeannie recently celebrated their 47th wedding anniversary with their two daughters Loren and Patricia, five grandchildren and continue to live in Churchville.

 He is an accomplished Upper Chesapeake Bay style decoy carver for nearly 50 years.
 Together, he and his wife Jeannie own and operate a small business, Vincenti Decoys, which is based out of their home in Churchville.
 In 1994, they expanded their business to include a brick-and-mortar location in Havre de Grace where they offer a great selection of waterfowl related gifts, collectibles, antiques and decoys carved by Pat and other local carvers.

 Pat is active in the business and non-profit communities and values Harford County’s long-standing tradition of giving back.
 He is a member of the Aberdeen, Havre de Grace and Harford County Chambers of Commerce, Society of Italian American Businessmen Aberdeen Rotary Club and Harford County Sheriff’s Office Foundation.
 His service also extends to include 30 years of involvement with the Havre de Grace Decoy Museum Board of Directors and 25 years as a Board Member with the R. Madison Mitchell Trust.